Knowledge Hub

 What is the Amazon Brand Registry?

 Amazon set up its Brand Registry in 2017.
-At first it required only that the applicant showed that it had the relevant domain name and provided photographs of branded products.
-Brand Registry 2.0 is a lot more rigorous, and therefore a lot more useful for brand owners, who have now enrolled some 700,000 brands.
+At first, it required only that the applicant showed that it had the relevant domain name and provided photographs of branded products.
+Brand Registry 2.0 is a lot more rigorous and more useful for brand owners, who have now enrolled some 700,000 brands.

 What are the benefits of Amazon Brand Registry?

-The Brand Registry’s aim is to protect sellers’ trade marks and to fight the rogue sellers who copy product listings and counterfeiters who sell fake products.
-Amazon say that they work with public authorities, exchanging information to ensure that counterfeit goods can be stopped at customs and preventing further violations.
+The Brand Registry’s aim is to protect sellers’ trade marks and to fight rogue sellers who copy product listings and counterfeiters who sell fake products.
+Amazon says that they work with public authorities, exchanging information to ensure that counterfeit goods can be stopped at customs and prevent further violations.
 Users can detect and report infringements and inaccurate listings, strengthening the automatic systems Amazon have put in place to deal with these problems.
-In addition, the Brand Registry offers users a valuable range of brand promotion tools including analytics and expert SEO recommendations.
+The Brand Registry offers users a valuable range of brand promotion tools including analytics and expert SEO recommendations.

 As far as protecting brands goes, users of the Brand Registry have access to its services via a user-friendly interface with an individual log-in.
 This enables them to make reports to Amazon with one click via their personal account.